-Many people are afraid to incorporate desserts into their bariatric diet out of fear that they will derail their progress.
-However, planning for a dessert every now and then can give you something to look forward to and help you stick to your meal planning.
+Many people worry that incorporating desserts into their diet will derail their progress.
+However, planning for desserts now and then can give you something to look forward to and help you stick to your meal planning.
 In addition, dessert doesn’t always have to mean unhealthy.
-The following details several bariatric-diet-friendly desserts:
+The following are several bariatric desserts to satisfy your sugar cravings without breaking your diet:

 Slow Cooker Triple Berry Cobbler

-With the fall season well underway, a satisfying berry cobbler is the perfect seasonal treat.
-This is a great way to enjoy Thanksgiving dessert with your family without overindulging.
-While most cobbler recipes call for buckets of butter and sugar, this version uses healthier substitutes.
-This recipe also takes all the work out of making cobbler by letting your slow cooker handle the task.
+Traditional cobbler recipes call for buckets of butter and sugar, but they can be bariatric-friendly by making healthier substitutes.
+This recipe also dramatically reduces the work of making a cobbler by letting your slow cooker handle the task.

 - Nonstick cooking spray